RamithaD/simpprog/README.txt

 LANGUAGE USED: java
 INPUT        :  .csv file
-EXECUTION:    reading data from .csv file and writes it into text file as sentences specified in question
+EXECUTION:    It is same as assignment 2 with 2 changes:
+1) .csv file has four columns i.e., language column has been added.
+2) print statement in the source code.